Code-Institute-Submissions/Horse-Hangman/README.md

 1. Test that greeting message loads as expected and User can input a valid name:

   - Navigate to Heroku deployed link
   - Check greeting loads as expected
   - Enter a valid name
   - Test passed

 2. Test that greeting message loads as expected and User is asked to re-input their name if invalid data is entered:

   - Navigate to Heroku deployed link
   - Check greeting loads as expected
   - Enter an invalid name containing special characters/ numbers
   - User is presented with message stating name is invalid please enter a valid name
   - Test passed

 3. Test that the user name is loaded and the rules display with the time delay

 4. Test that the User can enter a letter and return a result

   - Navigate to Heroku deployed link
   - Check greeting loads as expected
   - Enter a valid name
   - Enter a letter
   - Input accepted
   - Test passed

 5. Test that the User cannot continue the game if they do not enter a valid input

   - Navigate to Heroku deployed link
   - Check greeting loads as expected
   - Enter a valid name
   - Enter a number
   - Error message displays asking user to enter a letter
   - Enter a special character
   - Error message displays asking user to enter a letter
   - Enter multiple letters/ numbers combination
   - Error message displays asking user to enter a letter
   - Hit the return button
   - Error message displays asking user to enter a letter
   - All input validation Tests passed

 6. Test that when the user enters the same letter twice they are prompted to enter a new letter

+  - Navigate to Heroku deployed link
+  - Check greeting loads as expected
+  - Enter a valid name
+  - Enter a letter
+  - Enter the same letter again
+  - Confirm that the print message informs the user they have already guessed that letter and to enter another
+  - Test Passed

 7. Test that the hangman picture builds correctly

+  - Navigate to Heroku deployed link
+  - Check greeting loads as expected
+  - Enter a valid name
+  - Enter a letter
+  - Continue playing the game monitoring that the hangman picture is populated as the guesses are incorrect
+  - Test Passed

 8. Test that the correctly guessed letters display correctly

+  - Navigate to Heroku deployed link
+  - Check greeting loads as expected
+  - Enter a valid name
+  - Enter a letter
+  - Continue playing the game monitoring that the guessed letters are populated under the hangman picture in the correct order
+  - Test Passed

 9. Test that the attempt counter decreases correctly
+  - Navigate to Heroku deployed link
+  - Check greeting loads as expected
+  - Enter a valid name
+  - Enter a letter
+  - Continue playing the game monitoring that the guess attempts are decreasing with each incorrect guess
+  - Test Passed

 10. Test that the option to play again works as expected
+  - Navigate to Heroku deployed link
+  - Check greeting loads as expected
+  - Enter a valid name
+  - Enter a letter
+  - Continue playing the game until the play again method is displayed
+  - Run this test multiple times selecting Y/N and other characters
+  - Test Passed

 11. Test that the secret word is being randomly selected
+  - Play the game multiple times consecutively taking note of the random word being supplied
+  - All Tests Passed, word is random

 12. Test that the colours are displaying as expected

+  - Play the game multiple times consecutively taking note of the colurs being generated in the terminal and compare to the code base
+  -  Test Passed

 The conclusion of repeating the above test scripts multiple times was that: